Numicon is a distinctive multi-sensory approach to children's mathematical learning that emphasises three key aspects of doing mathematics:

 This is done through research-based, multi-sensory teaching activities.

 Using structured apparatus and learning through play and explorative activities, children love learning!

-They build the self-belief necessary to achieve in the face of challenge or difficulty.
+This builds the confidence necessary to achieve in the face of challenge or difficulty.

 It's about playing to their strengths!

 Structured apparatus provides imagery, connections and enjoyment.
-Their potential to achieve is realised.
+The children's potential to achieve is realised.

 Numicon strives to support teachers' subject knowledge and pedagogy by providing high quality teaching resources.